Guardianships

 Types of Guardianship

 Florida law recognizes several types of guardians, each tailored to the specific needs of the ward.
-This article will focus on the primary types of guardianship and the distinctions between them, which include full, limited, and emergency guardianships.
+This article will focus on the primary types and the distinctions between them, which include full, limited, and emergency guardianships.

 Full Guardianship (Plenary)